nuthanc/node_react_server/README.md

 ### Relationship Fields
 * _user to setup relationship between User and Schema
 * Underscore not required, but it is convention to indicate relationship field

+### Survey Creation Route Handler
+* D 2-survey: POST
+* Create surveyRoutes.js inside routes
+* Import this in index.js
+* Need to check User is logged in and they have enough credits
+* So require middleware for Login